 Observers: Paul Ralston and WSM (images 1 & 7-9).

 An after work visit to No.6 tank to check out the waders.
-There was a flock of c1000 Black-tailed Godwit that reduced quickly to 740 birds when the peeled off to fly off to the Mersey estuary.
+There was a flock of c1000 Black-tailed Godwit that reduced quickly to 740 birds when they peeled off to fly to the Mersey estuary.